-Fed's Powell: Outlook 'favorable,' steps to address money market volatility coming 'soon'
+Fed's Powell: Outlook 'favorable', steps to address money market volatility coming 'soon'

 Markets have been waiting for the Fed to decide what permanent policies it might put in place to avoid the sort of disruption that occurred recently, when reserve shortages pushed the target federal funds rate to the top of the range set by the central bank - a situation that could disrupt the Fed’s goals for monetary policy if it became a regular feature of financial markets.

+U.s. Treasury prices rose after Powell’s comments on the balance sheet, while stocks pared losses.

-In his comments here to the National Association of Business Economists, Powell did not commit to further rate cuts, and noted that the economic outlook remained “favorable” and continued growth “most likely.”
+In his comments here to the National Association for Business Economics, Powell did not commit to further rate cuts, and noted that the economic outlook remained “favorable” and continued growth “most likely.”
 But he noted that over the course of the past year central bank officials “have shifted our views about appropriate monetary policy toward a lower path for the federal funds rate,” and already reduced rates by half a percentage point.

 Those steps “are providing support for the outlook,” Powell said.
 But he repeated that as global risks evolve the Fed would move “as appropriate” to keep the decade-old expansion under way.